Youngsters encouraged to get creative in promoting carbon monoxide awareness

 Open to all school children in key stages 1 and 2 (ages 5 to 11) the competition asks pupils to produce an eye-catching poster, cartoon, video, poem or entry in another form of media which is both informative and accurate and warns of the dangers of CO poisoning and how to avoid them.

-The competition has been officially launched by the companies which are responsible for running the gas networks across Great Britain, including SGN, National Grid Distribution, Northern Gas Networks, and Wales & West Utilities.
+The competition has been officially launched by the companies which are responsible for running the gas networks across Great Britain, including SGN, Cadent, Northern Gas Networks, and Wales & West Utilities.
 SGN manages the network across the south of England and Scotland.

 CO, known as the silent killer, is responsible for deaths, illness and hospitalisations each year.